Skip to main content

 rabbit.stop(); // White Rabbit stands still.
 White Rabbit hides!

-How does super behave inside of arrow functions JavaScript?
+How does super behave inside of class based arrow functions?

 View Answer: